-While the city is fun to explore, many are attracted there by the surroundings: Arequipa is the getaway to the Colca Canyon, and overlooking the city there are the Misti, Chachani and Pichupichu volcanoes.
+While there are many incredible things to do in Arequipa, many travelers are attracted there by the surroundings: Arequipa is the getaway to the Colca Canyon, and overlooking the city, there are the Misti, Chachani, and Pichupichu volcanoes.

 Curious to discover more about Arequipa, Peru?
-This post will highlight all unmissable best things to do in Arequipa, and share plenty of tips to make the most of the country’s prettiest city.
+This post will highlight all the top things to do in Arequipa, what to do in Arequipa if you want get out of the city, and share plenty of tips to make the most of the country’s prettiest city.

 The Best Things To Do In Arequipa, Peru